The Truth About

 With pharmaceutical companies looking at ways to reduce costs and improve profit margins, they should have a harder look at the unreasonably high costs they are paying for their medical CRM.
 Companies should push for lower prices from their suppliers and question whether risk aversion is the best strategy to adopt when choosing their technology partners.

-Whether it’s new solution providers or existing CRMs, life sciences should start looking at what is in their best interest when choosing their multichannel CRM providers.
+Whether it is new solution providers or existing CRMs, life sciences should start looking at what is in their best interest when choosing their multichannel CRM providers.
 With the pandemic accelerating pharma’s move to digital and permanently changing the way customers interact, the question to ask becomes what are the CRM features that can help biopharma brands thrive in a digital world?
-We’d thought to help answer that question with the below list:
+We had thought to help answer that question with the below list:

 Unified System: Look for a platform that prevents “data silos”, a single cloud data model to centralize all your data and make it easily accessible to all departments.